hashicorp/terraform-provider-google/website/docs/r/bigquery_data_transfer_config.html.markdown

 * `name` -
   The resource name of the transfer config.
-Transfer config names have the form projects/{projectId}/locations/{location}/transferConfigs/{configId}.
+Transfer config names have the form projects/{projectId}/locations/{location}/transferConfigs/{configId}
+  or projects/{projectId}/transferConfigs/{configId},
-  Where configId is usually a uuid, but this is not required.
+  where configId is usually a uuid, but this is not required.
   The name is ignored when creating a transfer config.